In this guide we’re sharing everything you need to know to hike the Narrows, one of the most unique and fun adventures in Zion National Park!

 About The Narrows

 Zion National Park is the 4th most visited national park in the United States and is home to steep orange and red cliffs, slot canyons, and the Virgin River, which winds through the park.
+The park is part of the Mighty Five in Southern Utah.

 And along the North Fork of the Virgin River lies a 15 mile stretch called the Narrows, which is the narrowest section of Zion Canyon, with walls of the canyon sometimes reaching 1,000 feet high and as narrow as 20-30 feet wide.